buildpacks/rfcs/text/0000-buildpack-author-subteam.md

 Today, this means taking ownership over the `libcnb` repo doing the above for it.

-## Inline Buildpack Responsibilites
-The buildpack sub-team is responsible for sheparding and maintaining [Inline Buildpacks](https://github.com/buildpacks/rfcs/blob/main/text/0048-inline-buildpack.md).

 ## Collaboration with other teams
-The buildpack sub-team should engage with the learning team in order to:
+This sub-team will engage with other teams in order to:
+1. Assist in creating/reviewing PRs for future Buildpack Author features

+The engangements specific to the learning team:
 1. Improve documentation for buildpack authors
 1. Document buildpack best practices

+The engangements specific to the platform team:
+1. Create and maintain the buildpack template repo for `pack buildpack new` to use

+The engagements specific to the core team:
-The buildpack sub-team should provide feedback on RFCs that change the buildpack API with an eye to the potential implications for buildpack authors.
+1. Provide feedback on RFCs that change the buildpack API with an eye to the potential implications for buildpack authors.

+## Home for Buildpack Authors
+Since this team is chartered with championing the needs of Buildpack Authors.
+The sub-team will explicitly seek out participation from Buildpack Authors including but not limited to some of known authors: Paketo, Heroku, Bloomberg, Google, and Digital Ocean.
+This way the sub-team can act in with the different philosophies, values, and use cases in mind.
+Like all other sub-teams, the sub-team sync meetings will be open where knowledge can be shared across various projects.

 ## Future Scope
 The following are examples of additional tools that would fall to the purview of the buildpack team: